14 Top-Rated Day Trips from San Francisco

 It's possible to take another three-mile trail from Muir Woods down to the Pacific Ocean at Muir Beach.
 This sandy beach offers camping sites and picnic areas.
-Nearby is the Pelican Inn, a hotel that resembles a 16th-century cottage in England's Cornwall region.
-To refuel with a hearty meal before taking the hike back to Muir Woods, stop at the Pelican Inn restaurant for a lunch of authentic English country cuisine.
-Specialties include Beef Wellington and Shepard's Pie.
+Nearby is the Pelican Inn, where you can grab a hearty meal of authentic English country cuisine before taking the hike back to Muir Woods.

 Get away to a rural retreat in the rolling farmlands by the Pacific Ocean.
 The small town of Half Moon Bay is 30 miles south of San Francisco.
 Although it's close to the city, Half Moon Bay has a charming country ambience.
 Pumpkin patches, ranches, and vegetable farms cover the hillsides that slope down to the beach.
 Spectacular sandy beaches extend for miles along the Half Moon Bay coastline.
 Many visitors come to take nature walks along the shoreline, while surfers wearing wetsuits brave the frigid waters and powerful waves.
 When the conditions are right, surfing competitions are held at Mavericks Beach.
 Other outdoor activities include hiking, fishing, horseback riding, and birdwatching.
 The historic downtown of Half Moon Bay has many unique locally owned shops and excellent restaurants, which make a day trip even more enjoyable.
 A favorite time of year for locals to visit Half Moon Bay is in October for pumpkin picking and for the Pumpkin Festival in mid-October.